 Zarah Sultana, Labour MP for Coventry South has the biggest following out of all the MPs on TikTok with a platform of 400,000 followers.

 From reposting the speeches she made in the House of Commons holding the Tories to account, as well as TV appearances - her most popular video has 1.8m views where she called on Johnson to resign as she filmed herself running to get a seat in the Chamber.

 Sultana is a TikTok pro when it comes to creating content as she shares a daily in the life of her job role, or sums up a vote she has just participated in.
 Some of her most recent videos include showing off her fighting skills at a boxing session in her constituency to sharing a snapshot of what her Ramadan 2022 looked like.

-Dr Luke Evans, the MP for Hinckley and Bosworth, is the most popular Tory MP on TikTok (after Johnson) with 18,600 followers.
+Dr Luke Evans, the MP for Hinckley and Bosworth, is one of the most popular Tory MPs on TikTok (after Johnson) with more than 42,00 followers.
 He shares his day-to-day life representing his constituents and reposts clips from appearances in the Commons and on TV, as well as videos about his body image campaign.

 He regularly replies to comments from viewers and provides explanations on a range of political processes - his most popular video at over 700,000 views is where he explains why MPs slouch in the Commons.

 Evans also includes some cameos from other Tory MPs and ministers including health secretary Sajid Javid, transport secretary Grant Shapps, and culture secretary Nadine Dorries (where she made that "downstream" gaffe).

 Grant Shapps MP - Secretary of State for Transport (Con)